Louise McKinney Riverfront Park

-Louise McKinney Riverfront Park or Louise McKinney Park is a municipal park in Edmonton, Alberta, Canada, that is part of the North Saskatchewan River valley parks system, and serves as the gateway park, with paved paths leading from it to everywhere in the parks system.
-The Cloverdale Pedestrian Bridge crossed the North Saskatchewan River connecting Louise McKinney Park to the Henrietta Muir Edwards Park and the Edmonton Queen attraction.
-The park is the closest to the downtown Edmonton area.
-The park also serves as a link in the trans-Canadian trail system.
+Louise McKinney Riverfront Park, or Louise McKinney Park, is a municipal park in Edmonton, Alberta, Canada, and part of the North Saskatchewan River valley parks system.
+It serves as the gateway park, with paved paths leading from it to everywhere in the parks system.
+The Tawatinâ Bridge crosses the North Saskatchewan River, connecting Louise McKinney Park to the Henrietta Muir Edwards Park and the Edmonton Riverboat attraction.
+The park is the closest river valley park to Downtown Edmonton and is connected to the Hotel Macdonald via the 100 Street Funicular.
+The park also serves as a link in the Trans Canada Trail system.

+Development

+In the 2000s, it underwent significant revitalization as part of Edmonton’s “Ribbons of Green” river valley enhancement initiative, transforming the area into a modern gateway to the river valley parks system.